Water meter network and submeter help page. Advice and frequently asked questions (FAQs) for customer submeters.

 Just like electricity and gas meters, business water meters have a display that shows how much water is being used at the premises.
 Meter readings make it possible to give you an accurate bill based on your actual usage.

 Most non-household customers will have a water meter.
-Water meters are used to measure the amount of water a business uses over a given period.
-Depending on the size and nature of your business, you may have one or more water meters, and these can vary in size and location.
-Sometimes it can be frustrating when you don’t know where your water meter is.
+These meters are used to measure the amount of water a business uses over a given period.
+Depending on the size and nature of your business, you may have one or more meters, and these can vary in size and location.
+Sometimes it can be frustrating when you don’t know where your meter is.